TeamCOMPAS/COMPAS/docs/git_workflow.md

 -- Note: A single commit should capture an entire "fix" of one kind.
 If, for example, you want to add a function to a C file and it's header, and you also want to update the internal contents of a completely different function in the same C file, you should do 2 commits.
 First, make the edits to the first function and header, then `git add file.C file.h`, `git commit -m "created function myFunction to do someStuff and added it to the header file"`.
 Then make the second edits for the contents of the existing function, and run `git add file.C`, `git commit -m "updated internal contents of thisOtherFunction to allow for specificUseCase"`.

+- Pushing to your remote repository is a way to save all of your commits (i.e the history of edits) somewhere off your local computer.
+This is good practice because it acts as a backup in the event something happens to your local machine, and it also allows other collaborators to see your work (without having to give them access to your personal device).
+This should also be done often, but does not need to be as frequent as commits.
+A good rule of thumb is to push any updated branches at the end of every day.

+`git branch -vv` (check that you're on the correct branch, and that you are pointed to the correct remote branch)

+`git push`

+- Another good rule of thumb is to pull every morning (at least on branches that might have multiple contributors)!

+`git branch -vv` (check that you're on the correct branch, and that you are pointed to the correct remote branch)

+`git pull`

 ### Work collaboratively across forks

+- The purpose of forks is to give you a place to work on projects privately and without stepping on the toes of other people (or letting anyone else step on your toes!).
+However, there will likely still be times when you want to check out a branch that someone else worked on.
+This may happen before the branch is polished enough to be sent to the Main repo, but they would still like feedback or edits.
+In this case, the other developer needs to add you as a collaborator on their personal repo (this is done on Github, in the settings menu of their repo).
+Once you are added, you can set up a local branch to point upstream to their remote branch.

+`git remote add <collaborator_name-repo> <url>` where <url> is the https or ssh url you can copy from Github, and <name> is the shorthand for what

+`git checkout dev`

+`git checkout -b <collaborator_name-project1>`

+`git branch --set-upstream-to=<collaborator_name-repo>`

+-- Note: now you can push and pull to that remote branch (assuming the other developer has given you permission) to see what work they have done as well.

 ---